streetwisecare/small-business-data-automation-/automation-design.md

 3. File Sorting Automation

 Incoming files (CSV, JSON, PDF, etc.) are placed in an /Incoming folder.
-The automation script checks each file and moves it based on keywords or filename patterns:
+The automation script checks each file and moves it based on keywords or filename patterns.

+Sorting Rules

 File Type	Example Name	Destination
 Client files	clients_sample.csv	/Clients